 Actively considered at each meeting of the Board of Directors are the risks faced by the company and the systems and framework in place to manage them.
-During 2016, the company's operations were focussed on licence renewal and there were no field activities undertaken.
-Whilst licence renewal processes may involve potential exposure to material risks, these are inherently fewer in number and complexity than the risks associated with field based activity.
+During 2017, the company was focussed on preserving and increasing working capital to allow it to meet its work commitments in the near term.
+Accordingly, a farmout of PPL 339 to Santos was executed and the company undertook a share placement.
+These activities, and the continuation of the farmout effort into 2018 may involve potential exposure to material risks, but these are inherently fewer in number and complexity than the risks associated with field based activity.
 Accordingly, as the Board was satisfied that existing risk management practices and frameworks could adequately mitigate any risks that arose, a formal review did not otherwise occur.
-As the company moves into 2017, and towards an expected increase in field based activity in recently renewed licences, it will formally review the company's risk management framework to ensure its continuing effectiveness.
+The Board will continue to assess the need for formal review of the company's risk management framework.